 Submission of papers

 If you would like to submit a paper to be delivered at the conference, please visit this link to make a submission.
 Please note that spaces will be limited due to the duration of the conference.
-Please provide your submission by Monday 30th June 2025.
+Please provide your submission by Thursday 31st July 2025.

 Hotel recommendations

 We would recommend staying in Belfast city centre or Titanic Quarter.
 Noted below are recommendations of centrally located hotels in both city centre and in Titanic quarter to suit a variety of budgets.
 It is possible to travel via train to the Ulster Folk Museum from both areas.
-Download the full list of recommendations here.

 Travel by train from Belfast city centre to the Ulster Folk Museum